The Advantages and Disadvantages of Active and Passive RFID Technologies

 Passive RFID Technologies

-The simplest of the three RFID configurations is one that uses an active reader and passive tags.
+The simplest of the three RFID configurations is one that uses an active reader and a passive tag.
 Passive RFID tags are made up of only two components: an integrated circuit (IC) schematic and an antenna.
 When combined these are sometimes called an inlay.
-Notably, passive RFID tags do not include a constant power source or a battery.
+Notably, a passive RFID tag does not include a constant power source or a battery.

 Passive RFID system tags don’t need a battery because they collect their energy from the reader’s interrogation signal.
 To read tags in this arrangement, a reader will send out a powerful signal to all tags in its read frequency range.
 The tags then receive that signal on their antennas and use the energy from it to power up their ICs.
 After their processors have completed their tasks, the tags use inductive and backscatter coupling to communicate back to the reader.
 All of these characteristics mean that using a passive RFID tags system has a variety of pros and cons.

 Advantages of RFID Technology

 - Inexpensive - Since RFID system tags have a maximum of three components (IC, antenna, enclosure) they can be quite cheap.

 - Lightweight - The minimalist design of a passive tag also means they don’t have much mass.